mauritssilvis/patterns/README.md

 # Patterns

-> A collection of design patterns, implemented in different programming languages
+> A collection of design patterns

 ## Introduction

-With this project, I provide implementations of commonly used design patterns in different programming languages.
+With this educational project, I provide implementations of commonly used design patterns.

 Below, I first describe the [aims](#1-aims) I have with the current project.
 Then, I provide an [overview](#2-overview) of the design pattern implementations that are currently available.